 An additional authorization for an action usually applies for the entire duration of one conpal LAN Crypt Administration session.
-Click the Cancel authorization button in the Administration tool bar, to delete the relevant information, so that an additional authorization is required the next time the action is performed in the same session.
+Click the Reset all additional authorizations that are currently granted button in the Administration tool bar, to delete the relevant information, so that an additional authorization is required the next time the action is performed in the same session.